Hive-ly/living-hive/README.md

 />
 ```

+## Understanding Embeddings and Themes

+Embeddings are numerical vectors that capture the meaning of each story.
+Living Hive typically generates them with OpenAI's `text-embedding-3-small` model, which converts every story's text into a fixed-length array of numbers.
+Stories that discuss similar ideas end up with vectors that are close together in multidimensional space.
+The visualization uses those distances to place related stories near one another when UMAP projects the vectors down to the hex grid.

+Themes are concise narrative labels that explain why clusters of stories belong together.
+After embeddings are computed, Living Hive prompts a language model (defaults to `gpt-4-turbo-preview`) to summarize the clusters and produce human-readable theme names.
+You can think of themes as the legend for the map: they describe the neighborhoods formed by the embeddings and act as the connective tissue between the qualitative stories and the quantitative placement.

+Both embeddings and themes can be generated anywhere—client, server, or build scripts—and then shipped with your app.
+The component simply needs a `Map` of story IDs to embedding vectors plus an array of theme objects; how you produce them is up to your data pipeline.

 ## Custom Styling

 `LivingHive` ships with a set of CSS custom properties so you can restyle the experience without forking the component.
 The library injects the styles automatically; opt into the default charcoal palette by wrapping the component in the provided `.living-hive-theme` class: